 To prepare for a marathon, she completes a 16-20 week training plan comprised of 5-6 days of running per week.
 Robin is a firm believer in supplements and a healthy, well-balanced diet.
 Recently, one of her two daughters successfully convinced Robin and the rest of their family to adopt a vegan lifestyle, both for the health benefits it possessed and importantly, to have a positive impact on the environment.

-An advocate for health, Robin Blackburn feels fortunate to work for Merck, a leader in scientific innovation with a mission to improve human health.
+An advocate for health, Robin Blackburn feels fortunate to work in the pharmaceutical industry.
 For Robin and others working at the intersection of health and technology, the application of innovations in technology, big data, and artificial intelligence have the power to shape the future, presenting an opportunity to make a huge difference in human health.

 AVP, Europe/Canada Region Commercial Strategy and Operations, Merck

 • Responsible for defining and implementing transformational capabilities and operational excellence within the Region

 • Support Region President with P&L and bringing Region back to growth after 5 years of flat to declining performance

 • Responsible for growth of $3B base across full product line